-The Multi-function Display's functions include providing two-digit diagnostic POST codes.
-These POST codes show system boot status and its behavior can help to determine why the system may be failing to boot.
-This LED is extremely useful as a debugging tool during troubleshooting situations.
+The debug LED provides a two-digit diagnostic POST codes that shows system boot status and can also show why the system may be failing to boot.
+The LED is extremely useful during troubleshooting situations.

 This debug LED will display a series of hexadecimal (0-F) codes during the POST and will display current CPU socket temperatures (by default) after the system has fully booted into the Operating System.
-You can modify the post-boot LED behavior in the BIOS, as shown in the Multi-function LED indicator section below.
+You can modify the post-boot LED behavior in the BIOS, as shown in the Multifunction LED indicator section above.
 For error codes, see the "POST Codes" section below for more detailed.